AdobeDocs/campaign-classic.en/help/delivery/using/about-mobile-app-channel.md

 * 2195 (sending) and 2186 (feedback service) for iOS binary connector
 * 443 for iOS HTTP/2 connector

+   >[!NOTE]
+   >
+   > Starting Campaign 20.3 release, the iOS legacy binary connector is deprecated.
+If you are using this connector, you need to adapt your implementation accordingly.
+[Learn more](https://helpx.adobe.com/campaign/kb/migrate-to-http2.html)

 To check that it works correctly, use the following commands:

 * For tests: